 CHHAU: EASTERN INDIA

 Now, take your eyes off the vivacity of Bhangra and here behold your eyes on armed performers of Chhau dance.
-To start with, Chhau dance is a part of UNESCO Intangible Cultural Heritage of India.
-With the fact, you can assume the roots and legacy of this tribal dance form.
+To start with, the Chhau dance is a part of the UNESCO Intangible Cultural Heritage of India.
+With this fact, you can assume the roots and legacy of this tribal dance form.

 Garba is the impulse of life for Gujjus.
 It is one of the most popular and traditional folk dances of India.
-It is mainly a woman dance.
+It is mainly a woman’s dance.
 However, men participate too.
-A group of women, dressed beautifully in embroidered Ghagra & Choli, forms a circle and performs Garba.
+A group of women dressed beautifully in embroidered Ghagra & Choli forms a circle and performs Garba.
 Thus, it is also a circle dance.

 Clapping hands in unison and singing the songs in the praise of Goddess Durga is the gist of Garba.
 Almost every step of Garba ends in a clap.
 However, the folk dance steps have been refined significantly in recent few years.